PGDip Biomedical and Healthcare Ethics

 Start date September 2018

-Duration/mode 12 months full time, 18 months part time
+Duration/mode 12 months distance learning, 17 months part time

 Entry requirements Academic or professional experience in a relevant field.